YannickRe/azuredevops-buildagents/README.md

 The pipeline requires Azure resources for the temporary building of the VM image, Azure resources for running the resulting Agent Pool, and some configuration in Azure DevOps.

 ## Azure Compute Gallery
-Create (if you don´t have one) an Azure Compute Gallery in your Azure subscription, and create the following VM Image Definitions:
+Create (if you don´t have one) an Azure Computer Gallery in your Azure subscription, and create the following VM Image Defenitions:
 - ubuntu2004-agentpool-full (OS: Linux)
 - ubuntu2204-agentpool-full (OS: Linux)
 - windows2019-agentpool-full (OS: Windows)